alexpls/alexplescan.com/README.md

 # alexplescan.com

-(work in progress on the next version of the site)
+My website.
+I detailed some of the choices made while building it [in this post](https://alexplescan.com/posts/2024/09/21/new-site/).

 ```bash
 # install